Austro-Hungarian Compromise of 1867: April laws and fundamental reforms in Hungary

 The April Laws, also known as 'March Laws', were a set of statutes enacted by Lajos Kossuth aimed at transforming the Kingdom of Hungary into a modern parliamentary democracy and nation-state.
 These laws were approved by the Hungarian Diet in March 1848 in Pozsony (Pressburg, now Bratislava, Slovakia) and were signed by king Ferdinand V at the Primate's Palace in the same city on 11 April 1848.

 The April Laws completely abolished all privileges of the Hungarian nobility.
 In April 1848, Hungary became the third country in Continental Europe—following France (1791) and Belgium (1831)—to establish legislation for democratic parliamentary elections.
 The new suffrage law (Act V of 1848) replaced the feudal estates-based parliament (Estates General) with a democratic representative parliament, offering the broadest suffrage rights in Europe at that time.
 The imperative program included Hungarian control over its popular national guard, the national budget, and foreign policy, as well as the abolition of serfdom.

 In 1848, the young Austrian monarch, Franz Joseph, arbitrarily "revoked" these laws without any legal authority.
 This act was unconstitutional, as the laws remained in force due to having been signed by his uncle, King Ferdinand I, and he had no right to "revoke" them.

-The unconstitutional nature of Franz Joseph's rule

-From a legal perspective, the coronation oath stipulated that a crowned king of Hungary could not abdicate the throne during his lifetime.
-Should a reigning king be alive yet unable to fulfill his royal duties, a governor (or regent, as the term is known in English) was required to assume those royal responsibilities.
-Constitutionally, Franz Joseph's uncle, Ferdinand, remained the legitimate king of Hungary.
-There was no mechanism for automatic inheritance of the throne due to the fact that King Ferdinand was alive.
-However, if the monarch sought to abdicate and appoint a successor before his death, the only lawful course of action was for the parliament to dethrone the old king and elect a new one.
-Amidst the prevailing legal and military tensions, the Hungarian parliament declined to grant Franz Joseph this privilege.
-This circumstance provided a semblance of legal justification for the ensuing revolt.
-Thus, from that point until the revolution's conclusion, Lajos Kossuth, as the elected regent-president, emerged as both the de facto and de jure ruler of Hungary.
-Until the Austro-Hungarian compromise of 1867, the Hungarian Parliament did not approve the coronation of Franz Joseph as King of Hungary.